 - Unexplained aches and pains

-If you’re a man with any of the symptoms or health concerns mentioned, don’t hesitate to come in and talk about them.
+If you are a man with any of the symptoms or health concerns mentioned, do not hesitate to come in and talk about them.
 Taking charge of your health can help you get back to living with vitality and energy.
 It’s time to get started!
 Call us at (905) 825-9996.
 Do you feel more comfortable speaking with a male Naturopathic Doctor about your concerns?
 Take comfort in the fact that two of our five amazing practitioners are male practitioners – Dr. Aaron Van Gaver, ND and Dr. Scott Clack, ND, Naturopathic Doctors.